mrc-ide/public-events-microbit-epidemic/docs/KIT.md

 ### Transport

 * Finally, carrying 101 micro:bits around is not entirely straightforward.
-We got a couple of 500x350x120mm, with foam inside, and by removing most of the foam, we could all the micro:bits in like this:
+We got a couple of 500x350x120mm aluminium cases with foam inside, and by removing most of the foam, we could fit all the micro:bits in like this:

 ![Case of micro:bits](images/kit-fc.jpg)